-Those members who choose the 20-Session or lower use category or the "pay per session" Basic with no monthly ice fees as well as Social members are not eligible for the Club discount for group lessons and must pay a General Admission to public sessions.
+Those members who choose the "pay per session" Basic with no monthly ice fees as well as Social members are not eligible for the Club discount for group lessons and must pay a General Admission to public sessions.
 Social membership is required to participate in ballet and other off-ice conditioning classes if no other individual or family membership exists.

-Honorary Membership and Honorary Life Membership (Code H): Honorary Membership for one Club year, exempt from dues, ice fees, and the Capital Fund dues, may be granted by the Board of Directors to members representing SCW who place in the U.S. National Championships.
+Honorary Membership and Honorary Life Membership (Code H): Honorary Membership for one Club year, exempt from dues, ice fees, may be granted by the Board of Directors to members representing SCW who place first in the U.S. National Championships at the senior or junior level in singles, pairs or dance and the skater must also have been an Unlimited member for a minimum of 3 years and an SCW Member whose USFS Home Club is SCW.
 Honorary Life Membership may be granted for exceptional service or other major contributions to the Club.
 It carries all privileges of the membership category held prior to its granting, but is thereafter free of dues, ice fees, and Capital Fund dues for the life of the Honorary Life Member.

-HONORARY LIFE MEMBERS
+HONORARY LIFE MEMBERS (deceased in red)

-E MEMBER 1970 Augustine Hicks Lawrence, Jr. 1994 Ethel Garwood, dec.
+1970 Augustine Hicks Lawrence, Jr., dec 1994 Ethel Garwood, dec.
 1973 Frederick Chorlton Mitchell, dec.
 1996 Emory Putnam Mersereau, Jr., dec.
-1978 James Francis Sladky/Fay Kelley 1996 Gladys Murar Grantland, dec.
-1978 Judith Schwomeyer Sladky 1997 Albert Herman Kretschmer, Jr., dec 1980 Stacey Lee Smith 1999 Martha Clark Baumeister 1980 John Frederick Summers 1999 Theodore Baumeister, III.
-1982 Caitlin Aine Carruthers 2002 Moira W. Walsh, dec.
-1982 Peter Woodside Carruthers 2003 Dorothy G. Dodson 1990 Frederick Andrew Keidel, dec.
-2003 Doris June Tindall 1990 Gillian Margaret Wachsman 2003 Rodger Arthur Tindall, dec.
+1978 James Francis Sladky, dec/Fay Kelley 1996 Gladys Murar Grantland, dec.
+1978 Judith Schwomeyer Sladky 1997 Albert Herman Kretschmer, Jr., dec 1980 Stacey Lee Smith 1999 Martha Clark Baumeister 1980 John Frederick Summers 1999 Theodore Baumeister, III., dec 1982 Caitlin Aine Carruthers 2002 Moira W. Walsh, dec.
+1982 Peter Woodside Carruthers 2003 Dorothy G. Dodson, dec 1990 Frederick Andrew Keidel, dec.
+2003 Doris June Tindall, dec.
+1990 Gillian Margaret Wachsman 2003 Rodger Arthur Tindall, dec.
 1991 Elizabeth Browning Ingersoll, dec.
 2004 Charlotte B. Mersereau, dec.
+2012 Ashley Wagner 2012 Johnny Weir

-All SCW Members in good standing may vote, serve on the Board of Directors, receive the SCW Handbook and the Annual Supplement and have Guest privileges.
+All SCW Members in good standing may vote, serve on the Board of Directors, and have Guest privileges.

-Other Membership Privileges: A Member may designate SCW as his/her USFSA Home Club, may represent SCW in USFSA-sanctioned competitions and exhibitions, may take USFSA tests at SCW and elsewhere.
-Members may receive the USFSA Gold Medal from SCW if the prescribed criteria are met.
+Other Membership Privileges: A Member may designate SCW as his/her USFS Home Club, may represent SCW in USFS-sanctioned competitions and exhibitions, may take USFS tests at SCW and elsewhere.
+Members may receive the USFS Gold Medal from SCW if the prescribed criteria are met.
 When a non-skating member tests at SCW, the 3-visits skating limitation does not include the test itself or its scheduled warm-up period.
 An ice fee is required in addition to the appropriate test fee.
 (See Test Application forms.)